 RHA has submitted letters of intent to HUD identifying potential public housing properties in its portfolio that may be suitable for a RAD conversion.
 RHA continues to examine its public housing units and development portfolio to determine if other developments would benefit from a RAD conversion.
 RHA submitted a letter of interest to HUD for the following properties to be placed on the RAD waiting list:

-Federal Street Townhouses

-Fairfield Village

-Holland Townhouses

-Parliament Arms

-Bay/Zimmer Townhouses

-Waring Rd./Veteran St

-Kennedy Tower

-Lake Tower
+Federal Street Townhouses Jonathan Child Fairfield Village Glenwood Gardens Holland Townhouses Atlantic Townhouses Parliament Arms Capsule Dwellings Bay/Zimmer Townhouses Bronson Court Waring Rd./Veteran St Seneca Manor TH's Kennedy Tower University Tower Lake Tower Lexington Court